mssalvatore/recipes/recipes/pasta-faisole.md

    Strain the pasta and add to the pot with the rest of the soup.
 Allow the soup to simmer until the pasta is al dente

+## Notes

+- Don't skimp on the oregano; it's the key to the flavor.
+- You can leave out the ditalini and instead server it over rice.
+This is known as "impostor faisole".